Sleep: A Developmental Approach

 We all know the goal.
 The goal is to give the 2 year old a kiss good night, and then have him climb into his bed and just go to sleep for 11 hours straight!
 So just keep your eye on the prize and accept that things will be bad at first.
 How quickly your child gets there depends on many factors.
 Are you letting the bedtime routine go on for too long?
 Are you staying in the room until he falls asleep?
 Are you still giving in and bringing him to your bed on some nights?
 All of these habits can be undone.
 But it will take time and, in just about every case, a lot of tears – theirs and yours both.

 For many parents, this topic can be not just simply intense, but at times overwhelming, or bring out certain feelings of guilt, anxiety, and true stress.
 All this on top of being sleep deprived can be truly debilitating for some.
 I want you to know that I empathize, and truly relate, and in my heart I want to help more.
 I took more than 3 hours to write these thoughts, and I don’t have that much more I can say about the idea of sleep as a pediatric health topic.
 But I want us as parents to always be in tune with our own feelings, and stress level, and for some that means talking to someone about those feelings.
 Unfortunately, as a medical pediatrician that wouldn’t be me, and yet I am always there to reassure you that if you child is growing well, and developing well, that it is indeed safe to go for it as you see fit.
-I am on your side!
+There are so many different ways to approach this, and there is no right or wrong.
+I want you to follow your heart, thinks about it, and know that I am on your side!